artefactual/archivematica-storage-service-docs/administrators.rst

    :alt: Storage Service packages screen.

 A Package is a file that Archivematica has stored in the Storage Service, commonly an Archival Information Package (AIP).
+Dissemination Information Packages (DIPs) which have been stored and Transfers which have been sent to backlog will also be reflected in the Packages tab.

-They cannot be created or deleted through the Storage Service interface, though a deletion request can be submitted through Archivematica that must be approved or rejected by the storage service administrator.
+AIPs cannot be created or deleted through the Storage Service interface, though a deletion request can be submitted through Archivematica that must be approved or rejected by the storage service administrator.
 To learn more about deleting an AIP, see :ref:`Deleting an AIP <archivematica:delete-aip>`.
+Stored DIPs cannot be deleted through either the Storage Service or Archivematica interfaces.
+Deletion requests for transfers are automatically generated when all of the objects from the transfer have successfully been stored in AIPs.

+For more information about Fixity Status, see :ref:`Fixity <fixity>`.

 .. _administration: